 - Graft-versus-host disease

-The preparative regimen given before and after the transplant, as well as the transplant process itself, affects more than just the cancer cells in your body.
+The conditioning regimen given before the transplant, as well as the transplant process itself, affects more than just the cancer cells in your body.
 Any of these sites can be affected:

 - Immune system (risk for infection)

 - Gastrointestinal tract (gut)

 - Endocrine system, including gonads (sex glands) and thyroid

 - Metabolism (your body’s use of energy)

 Transplant complications can affect the quality of your life, including school, work, and family life.
 These changes can include:

 - Lasting fatigue